 2022

-Approach EAD Rbn EAD % of portfolio %
+EAD Rbn EAD % of portfolio %

-Advanced internal ratings-based (AIRB) approach Standardised approach (SA) 1 286 288 82 18
+1 286 82 18

+EAD Rbn

 The principal objective of credit modelling is to produce the most accurate possible quantitative assessment of the Group's credit risk at a counterparty and portfolio level.
 Integral to this is the calculation of internal credit parameters used for credit risk management purposes and in the calculation of RC, EC and impairment requirements.
 The key credit parameters used in this process are EAD, PD, LGD, maturity (M) and asset correlation.